Free profit and loss budget template

 There are many good reasons why your business should have a profit and loss budget.
 With a profit and loss budget, you can get an overview of expected income and expenses, giving you control and management of your company's finances.

-In addition, external parties, such as banks and other lenders, may request a profit and loss budget in connection with loans, guarantees, collateral or similar.
+In addition, external parties, such as banks and other lenders, may want to receive a profit and loss budget in connection with loans, guarantees, collateral or similar.
 This is often requested in connection with a balance sheet.

 How to create a profit and loss budget